 (c) Each Standing Committee shall have a chair, a vice chair, and a secretary, who shall be elected by and from the membership of the Committee.
 The Committee chair and vice chair shall be Directors.
 The Committee chair shall call, publicize and organize meetings, shall report on the activities of the Committee, and shall keep track of the membership of the Committee.
 The vice chair shall perform the duties of the chair in the chair’s absence.
 The Committee secretary shall be responsible for reporting minutes of the Committee to the Committee, to the Executive Committee, and to the Board.

 (d) Whenever a Standing Committee determines it to be appropriate, the Standing Committee may establish other sub-committees, ad hoc sub-committees, or task forces.
 Membership of such committees may include Directors and Community Members.
 The chair of any sub-committee, ad hoc sub-committee, or task force shall be a member of the Standing Committee that established such entity.
+A Standing Committee may appoint Community Members to a sub-committee, ad hoc sub-committee, and task force with Board approval.

 (e) Directors are not entitled to vote in meetings of Standing Committees of which they are not a member.